Going to College

 With TRICARE Select, you'll save money by visiting a network provider.
 You'll pay annual deductibles and cost shares.
 Most providers will bill TRICARE Select, but you may need to pay the provider up front for care and file a claim with TRICARE later for reimbursement.

 5. Are you signing up for a student health plan?

 - Some colleges and universities offer a student health plan

 - Student health plans are other health insurance.
 TRICARE always pays second after OHI

-- If you plan to use a student health plan, then TRICARE Standard and Extra is the best TRICARE plan
+- If you plan to use a student health plan, then TRICARE Select is the best TRICARE plan

 Affordable Care Act Requirements

 Your child has minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement.
 If you don’t have coverage, you may have to pay a fee for each month you aren’t covered. required under the Affordable Care Act with any of TRICARE's health plans.
 To keep minimum essential coverage after regular TRICARE coverage ends: